This post may contain affiliate links. Read our disclosure page for full details.

 The inside of the hotel is opulent and feels a bit palatial–where Versailles meets Boston.
 The lobby, pictured above, is a feast for the eyes, and from here you can access the restaurant, ballrooms, front desk, and the OAK Long Bar + Restaurant.
 When we arrived on a Friday, a friendly staff member was handing out beer samples.
 Nice!

 For a truly romantic Boston getaway, you’ll want to opt for the Fairmont Gold level.
 This area has some of the best rooms and comes with extra touches for great service.
-You have access to the Gold Lounge with complementary evening hors d’oeuvres, breakfast buffet, and more.
+You have access to the Gold Lounge with complimentary evening hors d’oeuvres, a breakfast buffet, and more.
 But in general, the Fairmont offers awesome service at all levels.